 Once the building is complete we will issue a practical completion certificate, which you may require for insurance purposes or upon sale of the building.

-Following a year of use the built project is usually revisited with the owner, builder and architect to review the use of the project and if there are any defects in the property.
+Following a year of use the building is usually revisited with the owner, builder and architect to review the use of the project and ascertain if there are any defects in the property.